 Measuring the success of your investment, both from a financial and non-financial standpoint, is critical.
-Your hospital will have its own measures of success and determining your own parameters up front will help you select a partner and an X-ray system aligned to your vision and long-term goals.
-A few post-installation Key Performance Indicators (KPIs) to consider are:
+Your hospital will have its own measures of success and determining your own parameters up front will help you select a partner and portable X-ray systems aligned to your vision and long-term goals.
+A few post-installation key performance indicators (KPIs) to consider are: